rust-lang/rust/src/doc/trpl/ownership.md

 The first line creates some data for the vector on the [stack][sh], `v`.
 The vector’s data, however, is stored on the [heap][sh], and so it contains a pointer to that data.
-When we move `v` to `v2`, it creates a copy of that data, for `v2`.
+When we move `v` to `v2`, it creates a copy of that pointer, for `v2`.
 Which would mean two pointers to the contents of the vector on the heap.
 That would be a problem: it would violate Rust’s safety guarantees by introducing a data race.
 Therefore, Rust forbids using `v` after we’ve done the